Yorktown, Iowa

 Yorktown is a city in Page County, Iowa, United States.
 The population was 60 at the time of the 2020 census.

 History

 Yorktown was platted in 1882 by C. E. Perkins.
 It had a station on the Humeston and Shenandoah Railway.

 Geography

-Yorktown lies 1½ hours' driving time from Omaha, 2½ hours from Des Moines, and three hours from Kansas City.
 The city sits in the rolling hills of southwestern Iowa, about 10 mi from the Missouri border.

 According to the United States Census Bureau, the city has a total area of 0.27 sqmi, all land.

 Demographics

 2020 Census

 As of the 2020 Census, the total population was 60 people.
 The population density was 222 people per square mile, spread over 0.27 miles.
 Of those 60 people, the median age was 57.5 years, with 14.9% of the town's population under the age of 18, 57.4% between the ages of 18 and 64, and 27.7% of the population over the age of 65.
 There were a total of 20 households, with an average of 3 people per household.

 51% of the town's population was female, with 49% of the population male.
 The racial makeup of the town was 88.33% White, 8.33% mixed race, and 3.33% Hispanic.

 The average income per capita of Yorktown was $17,916, which is lower than the state average, and the median household income was $53,750, 90% of the state average.
 No one in the town lives underneath of the poverty line.

 65% of the population of the town is identified as currently married.

 86.5% of the Yorktown population have received a high school degree, which is 6 percentage points lower than the rest of the state.
 Yorktown has a lower-than-average percentage of the population having received college degrees, with only 10.8% of the town's population have received college degrees compared to the state average of 30.5%.

 2.5% of the town's population were veterans.